What is your Metabolism?

 - No food, coffee or any substance for 4 hours prior to your test (only exception is water)

 - Don’t exercise on the day before your test

 Getting ready for your DEXA scan is simple.

-The best clothes to be worn are gym type clothes.
-But if you are coming from work, have disposable gowns for you to change into.
+No denim jeans allowed for the scan, the best clothes to be worn are gym type clothes.
+If you are coming from work, we have disposable gowns for you to change into.

 What can I do with the results of my DEXA scan?

 Our experts will interpret your results and the consult is thorough!
 You will know your:

 - Precise body weight

 - You will be shown the amount of visceral fat and intramuscular fat on your body**

 With this information we can work out your ideal body weight, body fat % and a realistic time frame to achieve the body you want.